AppFlowy-IO/AppFlowy/frontend/app_flowy/packages/appflowy_editor/README.md

 );
 ```

-Creates editor from JSON file
+You can also create an editor from a JSON file
 ```dart
 final json = ...;
 final editorState = EditorState(StateTree.fromJson(data));